warmlogic/expertTrain/README.md

    - To get back to the Matlab command window, type `control-c` again and enter the command `sca` (blindly if you have to) to clear any remaining PTB windows.
 - Debugging
    - PTB seems bad at showing actual error messages, so using multiple monitors is a good way to debug.
-   - If you're running multiple monitors and you have turned on `dbstop if error`, if the experiment encounters an error you can type `db up` and then `ME` to see the error stack trace.
+   - If you're running multiple monitors and you have turned on `dbstop if error`, if the experiment encounters an error you can type `dbup` and then `ME` to see the error stack trace.
    - To get back to the Matlab command window, type `control-c` again and enter the command `sca` (blindly if you have to) to clear any remaining PTB windows.

 TODO